open/close all folders

 - Well-Intentioned Extremist: He really does want what is best for the Moroi.
-He just does not care who he sacrifices to get to power.
+He just does not care who he sacrifices to accomplish his goals.

 - Younger Than They Look: Victor is in his forties.
-The disease which is slowly killing him, also prematurely ages him.
-He looks twice his actual age.
+The disease which is slowly killing him also prematurely ages him so that he looks twice his actual age.

 - Adorkable: A cute, dorky girl.
 Nice, plain, uninterested in social politics, with a somewhat endearing tendency to ramble on at length.
 Taken Up to Eleven in the movie due to her portrayal by Sarah Hyland.

 - Big Bad Friend: To Lissa.
-She acted as a caring friend.
-Meanwhile she was killing animals, which Lissa cares for, messing with her mind and trying to get her captured by her dad.
+She acts as a caring friend to her, while secretly killing animals, which Lissa cares for, messing with her mind and trying to get her captured by her dad.

-- Bitch in Sheep's Clothing: Acts like a cute and friendly dorky girl on the outside, which hides her true devious nature.
-She is not a true friend to Lissa, but an enemy.
-Killing animals , which Lissa cares for, in an effort to manipulate her.
-Leaving mental scars.
+- Bitch in Sheep's Clothing: She acts like a cute and friendly dorky girl on the outside, which hides her true devious nature.
+She is not a true friend to Lissa, but an enemy, killing animals, which Lissa cares for, in an effort to manipulate her and leave mental scars.

 - Daddy's Little Villain: Will do anything her father Victor Dashkov tells her to do.
-Even drastic things, like turning Strigoi.
+Even drastic things, like turning Strigoi to help him get out of prison.
 She is his chief agent in his campaign against Lissa.

-- Dishing Out Dirt: Uses earth magic until she turns strigoi.
-She uses her power to disintegrate the hard, solid wood of a bench.
-Rose was standing on the bench and the action fractured her ankle.
+- Dishing Out Dirt: Uses earth magic until she turns Strigoi.
+She uses her power to disintegrate the hard, solid wood of a bench which Rose is standing on.
+The action fractures her (Rose's) ankle.

-- Dropped A Bridge On Her: Well, The Reveal about her true nature, her changing into a Strigoi and dying at the hands of Dimitri all happens within the span of a single chapter.
+- Dropped a Bridge on Her: The Reveal about her true nature, her changing into a Strigoi and dying at the hands of Dimitri all happens within the span of a single chapter.

-- Evil All Along: Turns out she was doing Victor Dashkov's dirty work the whole time.
+- Evil All Along: It turns out she was doing Victor Dashkov's dirty work the whole time.

-- Face Monster Turn: She turned Strigoi in an attempt to get her father out of jail.
+- Face Monster Turn: She turns Strigoi in an attempt to get her father out of jail.